minutemailer/react-popup/README.md

         closeBtn={true}
         closeHtml={null}
         defaultOk="Ok"
+        defaultCancel="Cancel"
-        defaultCancel="Cancel" />
+        wildClasses={false} />

 Above are defaults and for the popup to work you don't have to change anything.
+If `wildClasses` is set to `false` all classes will be added as BEM style modifiers.
+If set to `true` you have complete freedom and the class will be displayed exactly as you defined it.
+Look at this example:

+    Popup.create({
+        className: 'prompt'
+    });

+The above popup would have the class `mm-popup__box--prompt` if `wildClasses` is false and if true, it would just be `prompt`.
+The same goes for button classes.

 ## Usage